Military moves are a completely unique experience. I can’t think of anything else that makes you so busy and so bored at the exact same time.

-Fast forwarded to this morning.
-I spent two hours in a sheer panic throwing stuff into our off limits “no pack” room, followed immediately by me sitting on the couch waiting for the packers to arrive.
+Fast forward to this morning.
+I spent two hours in a sheer panic throwing stuff into our off-limits “no pack” room, followed immediately by me sitting on the couch waiting for the packers to arrive.
 Now that they are packing I am continuing my sitting job … but every 10 minutes or so I suddenly remember something and have to jump up and dash away, lest, for example, they pack the trash (again).

 This is driving me batty!